 The (holiday) time has come: the Engadin restaurants and hotels have opened their doors.
 Those of you who would like to start planning already can book their dream accommodation comfortably in our online HolidayShop.

-However, as the extraordinary situation concerning the protection against the Coronavirus still persists, each eased measure will have to comply with strict requirements: Keep at least two metres away from other people, and continue to observe all safety recommendations and other social distancing rules as well as the hygiene rules issued by the Federal Office of Public Health (FOPH).
+Keep at least 1.5 metres away from other people, and continue to observe all safety recommendations and other social distancing rules as well as the hygiene rules issued by the Federal Office of Public Health (FOPH).
 All open businesses must comply with strict requirements to protect the health of employees, customers, teaching staff and students.

-All touristic facilities may reopen from 6 June 2020, e. g. mountain railways, camping grounds, tobogganing runs or rope courses.
+All touristic facilities have reopened since 6 June 2020, e. g. mountain railways, camping grounds, tobogganing runs or rope courses.
 All leisure and entertainment businesses such as casinos, amusement parks, zoos and botanic gardens may reopen, as can swimming pools and spas.

 Opening of the borders